-GloVe is an extension of word2vec, and a much better one at that.
+GloVe is modification of word2vec, and a much better one at that.
 There are a set of classical vector models used for natural language processing that are good at capturing global statistics of a corpus, like LSA (matrix factorization).
 They’re very good at global information, but they don’t capture meanings so well and definitely don’t have the cool analogy features built in.

 GloVe’s contribution was the addition of global statistics in the language modeling task to generate the embedding.
-There is no window feature for local context.
+T here is no window feature for local context.
 Instead, there is a word-context/word co-occurrence matrix that learns statistics across the entire corpora.

 The result?
 A much better embedding being learned than simple word2vec.